Sudan Tribune: Plural news and views on Sudan

 April 20, 2018 (KHARTOUM) - Governor of North Darfur, Abdel-Wahid Youssef, has criticized the slow pace of the hybrid peacekeeping mission in Darfur (UNAMID) in implementing the stabilisation plan in his state, said the official news agency SUNA

-On Thursday, Youssef met with the UN independent expert on the human rights situation in Sudan, Aristide Nononsi, in North Darfur capital, El-Fasher.
+On Thursday, Youssef met with the UN independent expert on the human rights situation in Sunday, Aristide Nononsi, in North Darfur capital, El-Fasher.

-During the meeting, the governor called for a changing the Mission’s mandate in order to make use of its capabilities to deal with the aftermath of the war.
+During the meeting, the governor called for a changing the Mission’s mandate in order to make use of its capabilities during the post-conflict period.

 He called on the UNAMID to support the implementation of development and infrastructure projects as well as building peace and stability.